department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_development.md

 ## Description
 Build a web component of [component name].
 Be sure to add analytics if necessary, see [guidance](https://vfs.atlassian.net/wiki/spaces/DST/pages/2079817745/Component+development+process#Analytics%5BinlineExtension%5D).

+If this is a pattern or component that is alreday in existence, check the Design System Team backlog for outstanding issues.
+If you find any, link to them in a comment on this ticket.
+If possible, address any outstanding issues with this new version and link to this issue from the original issue.
+If not, indicate that in the original issue.

 ## Details
 - Design documents: [add links to any design documents]
 - Review accessibility considerations added to component design ticket (if any)
 - Review [Design System Engineering Best Practices document](https://vfs.atlassian.net/wiki/spaces/DST/pages/2176516116/Design+System+Engineering+Best+Practices)

 ## Tasks
+- [ ] Review DST backlog for outstanding issues with this component, if necessary
 - [ ] Create web component and add to Storyboook
 - [ ] Write any necessary tests
 - [ ] Add Chromatic link to #[add accessibility ticket number] and request review from an accessibility specialist